 - Addition and Subtraction

-When measurements are used in addition and subtraction, the uncertainty is determined by the uncertainty of the least precise measurement, not by the number of significant figures.
+In addition and subtraction, the uncertainty is determined by the uncertainty of the least precise measurement, not by the number of significant figures.

 Example: Add the following three measurements: 24.21 cm, 5.005 cm and 22 cm.